S-unya/zero-context/src/pages/blog/TriangleOfForces.md

 ## ITCSS it again

-I'm returning to ITCSS for its success in this area given that it is one of the few options that don't create new problems, let's examine how we might use its lessons.
+I'm returning to ITCSS for its success in this area; given that it is one of the few options that don't create new problems, I hope to learn its lessons.

-I've observed from experience that the 7 "layers" or types of CSS in ITCSS fall fairly neatly into 2 groups - the styles that one always has to write for every project (like layouts, themes, etc), and the styles that are specific to implementation (what is actually on the page).
+I've observed over time that the 7 "layers" or types of CSS in ITCSS fall fairly neatly into 2 groups - the styles that one always has to write for every project (like layouts, themes, etc), and the styles that are specific to implementation (what is actually on the page).
 I've modified this diagram to reflect these: